 Then delete the DisableCMD DWORD (32-bit) Value that you have created.

-How to Stop Access to Command Prompt on Windows 11 through c?
+How to Stop Access to Command Prompt on Windows 11 through Local Group Policy Editor?

-Note: If you wish, you can enable Local Group Policy Editor in Windows 11 Home edition.
+Note: You’ll need to enable Local Group Policy Editor in Windows 11 Home Edition.

 Step 2.
 When the Local Group Policy Editor opens, navigate to the following path from the left sidebar:-